Pros and cons of buying an apartment in Dubai

 - Upgrades or maintenance usually requires approval from your building’s management first; these enhancements would also need to be carried out within specific hours on certain days

-- The maintenance and cleaning of common areas is the responsibility of the building’s management – be sure to buy from a reputable property developer whose buildings are well-maintained
+- The maintenance and cleaning of common areas is the responsibility of the building’s management – be sure to buy from a reputable dubai real estate developers whose buildings are well-maintained

 Any real estate investment has its advantages and disadvantages.
 They key to making a sound investment decision is to do your research and buy a property best suited to your needs – and budget.